ppmdatix/GCE/README.md

-# Relational Batch
+# Gradient estimator for categorical features
-This repository is related to *Stochastic Gradient Descent on Categorical Data*.
+This repository is related to *Stochastic Gradient Descent with gradient estimator for categorical features*.

 ## Setup the environment
 ###  PyTorch environment